 DNSSEC-enabled resolvers will not validate the responses until DS records are set up.

-In the portal, create the DS records for the child zone within the parent zone.
+Create the DS records for the child zone within the parent zone.
 The DS record data you should use can be found in the portal under Zone Settings for the child shown (sub.example.com) under DNSSEC config.
 This step creates a DNSSEC trust from example.com into sub.example.com.

 Some registrars may ask for the DS record.
 The record data is shown in the portal under Zone Settings for the parent zone under DNSSEC config.